SethRobinson/UGTLive/README.md

 1. Download the latest version from the notification or from [here](https://www.rtsoft.com/files/UniversalGameTranslatorLive_Windows.zip)
 2. Close UGTLive if it's running
 3. Extract the new files over your existing installation
-4. After starting UGTLive, you should probably run the *Install/Reinstall Backend* option to be safe, if some new OCR method was added that requires new libraries, this will fix it.
+4. After starting UGTLive, it wil show a warning if a backend has changed and you should reinstall it.

 ## Tips

- * To get translations, click Settings and check the "Translation Active" button.
-Setup the translation service to use in settings as well.
  * Is it doing a bad job?
 Try changing the OCR engine in Settings, you can flip back and forth live.
  * Your privacy is important.
 The only web calls this app makes are to check this GitHub's media/latest_version_checker.json file to see if a new version is available.
 Be aware that if you use a cloud service for the translation (Gemini is recommended), they will see what you're translating.
 If you use Ollama, nothing at all is sent out.
  * For just OCR, it's ready to go, for translation/speaking, cloud services are used (you enter your API key, etc.  The settings screen has info on how to do this)
  * While the actual .exe is signed by RTsoft, the .bat files it uses under the hood aren't, so you get ugly "This is dangerous, are you sure you want to run it?" messages the first time.
  * Your RTX Pro 6000 isn't detected?
-You can manually run webserver/_NVidia50Series.bat to install the 50 series backend, should work fine.
+Uh, my bad.
+Let me know, I'll add it
  * AMD GPU support?
-Well, I don't have one, but later this could be added by tweaking webserver/SetupServerCondaEnv.bat and adding a _AMDGPU.bat or something.
+Sorry not yet.
+I don't have one!
  * Can't click on the text overlays on the main window?
-Make sure "Passthrough" isn't checked
+Make sure "Passthrough" *is not* checked
- * What's the best settings?
-I like a local OCR with Gemini using gemini-2.5-flash-lite.
+ * What's the best settings for translation?
+I like gemini-2.5-flash-lite.
 It's just very fast.

  ## How to run it COMPLETELY LOCALLY and free, even the translations

  If you don't mind a bit slower speed to translate a screen (depends on a lot of things, but around 6 seconds on a 5090?) then this is for you!
 It's actually really easy to setup an Ollama or llama.cpp server (optionally) right on the same computer.